Is a Crestron home automation system your best option?

 Compared to Lightwave or Z-Wave, which might cost a couple of grand, it’s a serious investment intended for million pound plus properties.

+It’s worth comparing the big three Crestron, Control4, and Savant before settling on the right one for you.
 Don’t be afraid to get multiple quotes from several dealers and compare them.
 You might find you can save money by playing two dealers off each other.
-And if you can’t decide between Crestron vs Control4, start with our guide.

 Are the products reliable?